 Conventional imaging, such as X-ray, CT scan and MRI, tend to be ineffective in diagnosing the presence and causes of piriformis syndrome.
 However, some value may exist in electro-diagnostic testing.
 The purpose of these tests is to find conduction faults in the sciatic nerve.
 Findings such as long-latency potentials, for instance the H reflex of the tibial nerve and/or peroneal nerve, may be normal at rest but become delayed in positions where the hip external rotators are tightened.

-It�s been confirmed that the tibial division of the sciatic nerve is usually spared, the inferior gluteal nerve that supplies the gluteus maximus may be affected and the muscle can become atrophied.
+It�s been established that the tibial division of the sciatic nerve is typically spared, the inferior gluteal nerve that supplies the gluteus maximus may be affected and the muscle becomes atrophied.
 However, testing of the peroneal nerve may provide more conclusive results as they�re more likely to be the impinged portion of the sciatic nerve.
 The H-wave may become inactive during the painful position of forced adduction-internal rotation of the affected leg.

 Piriformis Syndrome Myths

-Researchers discussed that piriformis syndrome is a commonly over-used term used to describe any non-specific gluteal tenderness with radiating leg pain.
-It was argued that only in rare cases is the piriformis muscle involved in nerve compression of the sciatic nerve which may then accurately qualify as one of the causes of piriformis syndrome.
-It was cited that there is only limited evidence and cases where the diagnosis of the causes of piriformis syndrome can be made, foremostly, where there is compressive damage to the sciatic nerve by the piriformis muscle.
+Researchers argued that piriformis syndrome is a frequently over-used term to describe any non-specific gluteal tenderness with radiating leg pain.
+It was discussed that only in rare cases is the piriformis muscle involved in nerve compression of the sciatic nerve to legitimately qualify as one of the causes of piriformis syndrome.
+It was cited that there is only limited evidence and cases where the diagnosis of the causes of piriformis syndrome can be made.
+First, where there is compressive damage to the sciatic nerve by the piriformis muscle.
 In several isolated studies, the sciatic nerve was seen to be compressed by the piriformis muscle in instances such as hypertrophy of the muscle, general anatomical abnormalities such as a bifid piriformis muscle and due to compression by fibrous bands.

 Also, trauma and scarring to the piriformis muscle can involve the sciatic nerve.
 It is possible that rare cases of true piriformis syndrome have been caused by direct heavy trauma to the piriformis muscle due to a blunt trauma to the muscle.
 This is termed as post- traumatic piriformis syndrome.